manpagez: man pages & more

 master

-a branch named "master" is created, and becomes the active branch.
-In
+repository, a branch named "master" is created, and becomes the

-most cases, this contains the local development, though that is
+active branch.
+In most cases, this contains the local development,

 merge

-external repository) into the current branch.
-In the case where the
+an external repository) into the current branch.
+In the case where

-merged-in branch is from a different repository, this is done by
+the merged-in branch is from a different repository, this is done

-first fetching the remote branch and then merging the result into the
+by first fetching the remote branch and then merging the result

-current branch.
-This combination of fetch and merge operations is
+into the current branch.
+This combination of fetch and merge

-called a pull.
-Merging is performed by an automatic process that
+operations is called a pull.
+Merging is performed by an automatic

-identifies changes made since the branches diverged, and then applies
+process that identifies changes made since the branches diverged,

-all those changes together.
-In cases where changes conflict, manual
+and then applies all those changes together.
+In cases where changes

-intervention may be required to complete the merge.
+conflict, manual intervention may be required to complete the

-the creation of a new commit representing the result of the merge,
+in the creation of a new commit representing the result of the

-and having as parents the tips of the merged branches.
-This commit is
+merge, and having as parents the tips of the merged branches.
+This

-referred to as a "merge commit", or sometimes just a "merge".
+commit is referred to as a "merge commit", or sometimes just a

 object